-9.1 Modelling with a series of unlinked SCR estimates
+9.1 Modelling with a Series of Unlinked SCR Estimates

 With a series of SCR surveys, each providing an estimate of density or abundance, the simplest way to model change in population size across the duration of the surveys is to fit an empirical smooth of density or abundance over time.
-This approach is characterised by the fact that recapture data do not persist between the series of SCR surveys (or if it does, is not used).
-SCR data are used to obtain a series of abundance estimates, but not to link these over time.
+This approach is characterised by the fact that recapture data do not persist between the series of SCR surveys (or if they do, are not used).
+SCR data are used to obtain a series of abundance estimates, without linking detections across the series.
 Borchers and Efford (2008) did this assuming a log link between density and time, which restricts change to being monotonic (always increasing or always decreasing) but one can quite easily allow for non-monotonic change too.
 Following a method proposed by Borchers and Kidney (2014) for spatial smoothing, Efford (2013) implemented temporal smoothing using regression splines.

-9.2 More integrated open population SCR modelling
+9.2 More Integrated Open Population SCR Modelling

 A more elegant and more powerful way to model population dynamics with SCR data is to incorporate recapture data across the whole period of interest.
 Relatively little work has been done on open population SCR models of this sort.
-Royle et al. (2014) and Gardner et al. (2010) consider Jolly-Seber (Jolly, 1965; Seber, 1965) SCR (JSSCR) models, while Ergon and Gardner (2013) and Royle et al. (2014) developed Cormack-Jolly-Seber (Cormack, 1964; Jolly, 1965; Seber, 1965) SCR (CJSSCR) models.
+Royle et al. (2014) and Gardner et al. (2010) consider Jolly-Seber (Jolly, 1965, Seber, 1965) SCR (JSSCR) models, while Ergon and Gardner (2013) and Royle et al. (2014) developed Cormack-Jolly-Seber (Cormack, 1964, Jolly, 1965, Seber, 1965) SCR (CJSSCR) models.
 Two key differences between non-spatial CJS and CJSSCR models are (a) that movement, and hence emigration, is modelled explicitly and separately from survival (see Ergon and Gardner, 2013), which requires a spatio-temporal model for how locations change between surveys, and (b) that survival can be made dependent on location.
 This adds complexity, but it also adds versatility in the ability to explicitly model survival as a function of location.